ZeroClaw: A Lightweight Open Source Alternative to OpenClaw

 Why ZeroClaw Over OpenClaw?

-OpenClaw is a fantastic project it proved that a self-hosted AI agent with persistent memory, proactive communication, and multi-channel support is not only possible but practical.
-However, its TypeScript foundation means you need Node.js v22+, over 1 GB of RAM, and startup times that can stretch into minutes on low-end hardware.
+OpenClaw proved something important: self-hosted AI agents with persistent memory, proactive messaging, and multi-channel support aren’t just possible they’re practical.
+But here’s the catch: it’s built on TypeScript, which means you need Node.js v22+, over 1 GB of RAM, and startup times that can take minutes on slower hardware.

-ZeroClaw takes the same vision and rebuilds it from scratch in Rust.
-The result is dramatic:
+ZeroClaw takes that exact vision and rebuilds it from scratch in Rust.
+The performance difference is wild:

 ZeroClaw uses 99% less memory than OpenClaw.
 That’s not a typo it’s the difference between needing a dedicated server and running on hardware you already own.